PlanetDevOps-io/awesome-cloud-sustainability/README.md

 # Awesome Cloud Sustainability

 A curated list of awesome resources, tools, and projects related to sustainable cloud computing and infrastructure.
+This list is work in progress so feel free to add your resources.

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)